MtGambelOak/MountGambelOak/README.md

 A personal website.
 The project renders a static bundle with Jinja templates and markdown-driven blog content, then publishes the bundle to GitHub Pages.
 The site is tested locally before pushing to GitHub Pages, where workflows automate its build and deployment live at https://mountgambeloak.dev.

+The goal of this website is to document its layout and workflows for its owner, NOT to document a method by which other random people can pull and contribute to the website.
+There are some local development workflows that are briefly outlined below, but are already set up and working.

 ---

 ## Overview